PhilipNaudus/simple_site-gh-pages/pages/qing/romance_of_sui_and_tang.md

 ---
 layout: post
 title: <i>Romance of Sui and Tang</i> by Chu Renhuo (1695)
-description: This famous historical fiction novel contains a subplot in which Mulan makes an unlikely friend when she is captured by a benevolent princess.
+description: Romance of Sui and Tang is a famous historical fiction novel, and is best known for a subplot in which Mulan makes an unlikely friend when she is captured by a benevolent princess.
 image: hua_mulan_romance_of_sui_and_tang.jpg
 bg: eeeeee
 alt: Hua Mulan.
 Included in a late woodblock reprinting of Romance of Sui and Tang (Public domain).